Gedeonobae/simple_shell/README.md

 3.All your files should end with a new line

-4.A README.md file, at the root of the folder of the project is mandatory
+4.A README.md file, at the root of the folder of the project is mandatory.

 5.Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl